About the Program

 Administrative Details for Both Options

-Cost: The comprehensive fee for the sixteen-week semester, including all services, benefits, and instruction described in the official notice of European Studies, is $21,585.
+Cost: The comprehensive fee for this program, including all services, benefits, and instruction described in the official notice of European Studies, is $22,100.

 Cost includes: All tuition; complete room and board while at Sewanee, York, Durham and in Lincoln College; room and partial board in Edinburgh, on the Continent and in London; all excursions while in York or Durham, and any day expeditions while in Oxford; visits to the Globe Theatre, and to a current London production; all transportation while in Great Britain and on the Continent; admissions to museums visited for group study; an International Student Identity Card; and program health insurance.
 All meals with the exception of three are provided during the two months at York or Durham and Oxford.
 On the Continent, breakfast is always provided, and one full meal (usually dinner) on at least fifteen days.
 Other meals are at the participant′s expense.